carlacz/MBRT/OpenSesame-online/README.md

 ---------------------------------------
 ## SETUP INSTRUCTIONS

-To edit or run this task, you need to have **OpenSesame** installed.
+To edit or run this task, you need to have **OpenSesame** 4.0.24 or superior installed.
 To run the task online, you will likely need a [JATOS server](https://www.jatos.org/).
 At the time of writing, [MindProbe](https://mindprobe.eu/) serves as a JATOS server free of charge.
 A script for data preparation in [R](https://www.r-project.org/) (4.5.2) is provided.